Nutrition and Calorie Tips

 Protein snack… 🤔

-Oh but this is awkward… you could instead have a 150g pot of Skyr stracciatella yoghurt (yoghurt with chocolate pieces in it), a fun size snickers and 50g raspberries, for a similar 188 cals and it will actually provide you with even more protein – 17.3g in fact!
-And aside from the fact it’s a marginally lower calorie combo, and has more protein, it’s also far greater volume – which also helps to keep you full.
-It will
+Oh but this is awkward… the humble baked bean snack pot is a mere 158 cals and it will actually provide you with even more protein – 9.4g in fact!
+Aside from the fact it’s lower calorie, and has more protein, it’s also far greater volume – which also helps to keep you full.
+It will take longer to eat, and has a higher amount of fibre too which will aid with the feelings of fullness.
+You also get the bonus of added micronutrients.
+It is also considerably cheaper!

 Enjoy!